emmorais/waas/README.md

 # 🔐 Wallet as a Service (WaaS)

 A **Threshold Signature Scheme (TSS) based wallet service** built with Rust, providing secure multi-party computation for cryptocurrency operations.
-This service implements distributed key generation, hierarchical deterministic (HD) keys, and threshold signatures without any single point of failure.
+This service implements distributed key generation, hierarchical deterministic (HD) keys, and threshold signatures in order to avoid single point of failure.

 ## 🚀 Features